DerekYang2/FluentDL/README.md

 ### Searches
 Searching/conversions between Deezer, Qobuz, and Youtube do not require authentication.

 If you are logged into the Spotify web player, you will not need to authenticate.
-Authentication tokens will automatically be grabbed from cookies.
+Authentication tokens are automatically grabbed from cookies.

 However, if you are not logged into the web player or there are auth issues, you may resort to developer API tokens.
 This method is guaranteed to work.
 These tokens (client ID and client secret) can be created for free through the Spotify Developer Dashboard.
 For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).